bschan9228/MInG/README.md

 # MInG
-MInG is a hardware password manager built for ECE 196 Winter 2023.
+MInG is a hardware password manager.
 More information can be found below:

 https://bschan9228.github.io/MInG/